curl/trurl/trurl.md

 **{component}** expands to nothing if the given component does not have a value.

 Components are shown URL decoded by default.
-If you instead write the component prefixed with `url:` like `{url:path}`, it gets output URL encoded.
-As a shortcut, `url:` also works written as a single colon: `{:path}`.

 URL decoding a component may cause problems to display it.
 Such problems make a warning get displayed unless **--quiet** is used.

+trurl supports a range of different qualifiers, or prefixes, to the component that changes how it handles it:

+If **url:** is specified, like `{url:path}`, the component gets output URL encoded.
+As a shortcut, `url:` also works written as a single colon:
+`{:path}`.

 If **strict:** is specified, like `{strict:path}`, URL decode problems are turned into errors.
 In this stricter mode, a URL decode problem makes trurl